Maya Berović: Career

-In October 2012, Maya released Djevojka sa juga under the Belgrade-based label City Records.
+In October 2012, Maya released Djevojka sa juga (Girl From The South) under the Belgrade-based label City Records.
 The following April, she also had her first performance in Belgrade.
-In April 2014, Berović participated in the Pink Music Festival with a club-oriented song, called "Alkohol", produced by Damir Handanović.
+In April 2014, Berović participated in the Pink Music Festival with a club-oriented song, called Alkohol (Alcohol), produced by Damir Handanović.
 The song was later featured in the 2022 Netflix movie The Swimmers.
-Subsequently after its release, "Alkohol" was included to her fifth album, Opasne vode, released on 27 October 2014.
+Subsequently, after its release, Alkohol was included to her fifth album, Opasne vode (Dangerous Waters), released on 27 October 2014.
 In addition to an updated and slightly different sound, the new record was also accompanied by a new image.
 According to Berović, the album marked an important milestone of her gaining popularity in Serbia.
 Both Djevojka sa juga and Opasne vode were sold in 50,000 copies each.
-In March 2016, Berović released her commercially successful single "Pauza" singing in Ekavian dialect instead of Ijekavian, which is dominantly spoken in Bosnia.
+In March 2016, Berović released her commercially successful single Pauza (Pause) singing in Ekavian dialect instead of Ijekavian, which is dominantly spoken in Bosnia.
 The transition saw criticism from the audience, which perceived that Maya was trying to appeal more to Serbian market.
 In her own defense, Berović stated that the choice had been made due to the fact that the song was written by Serbian songwriters.
 However, she continued singing in Ekavian even when working with Bosnian songwriters.

-On her 29th birthday, Berović released the single "To me radi" featuring Bosnian rappers and producers Jala Brat and Buba Corelli.
+On her 29th birthday, Berović released the single To me radi (It Turns Me On) featuring Bosnian rappers and producers Jala Brat and Buba Corelli.
 Its music video amassed over 70 million views.
-She continued working with the duo on her commercially acclaimed album Viktorijina tajna, which was released on 2 July 2017 through City Records.
+She continued working with the duo on her commercially acclaimed album Viktorijina tajna (Victoria's Secret), which was released on 2 July 2017 through City Records.
 It was sold in 50,000 copies.
 As of December 2022, all nine music videos from the album have collectively accumulated over 340 million views on YouTube.
 To promote it, Berović embarked on a regional tour, which additionally included dates in the United States.
 In 2017, Maya was the most streamed artist in Serbia and the fourth most-streamed artist in Croatia.
-The following July, she released her subsequent seventh studio album through her independent label XL Elit Invest.
+The following July, she released her subsequent seventh studio album through her independent label XL Elit.
 It included nine tracks, again written and produced by Jala Brat and Buba Corelli, which have collectively, as of December 2022, amassed over 350 million views and over 18 million streams on Spotify.
-The album featured a duet with Buba Corelli, titled "Pravo vreme", which alone has collected over 130 million views and is recognized as one of the most viewed music videos by an Ex-Yu artist.
+The album featured a duet with Buba Corelli, titled Pravo vreme (The Right Time), which alone has collected over 130 million views and is recognized as one of the most viewed music videos by an Ex-Yu artist.
 In November 2018, as a part of her regional tour, also called Pravo Vreme, Berović held a concert in the Belgrade Arena to 18,000 people.
 According to the media reports, the concert was also one of the fastest-selling events in the venue's history.